Lobuche Peak Climbing - 17 Days

 • Dinner and overnight stay at the teahouse

-Traveler’s note: Did you know that from Monjo you’ll officially enter the Sagarmatha National Park?
-Before reaching Namche Bazaar a long suspension bridge needs to be crossed, that gives amazing views.
-On clear days you can get your first glimpses of Mt.
+Traveller’s note: Did you know that from Monjo you’ll officially enter the Sagarmatha National Park?
+Before reaching Namche Bazaar, a long suspension bridge needs to be crossed, which gives amazing views.
+On clear days, you can get your first glimpses of Mt.
 Everest at the Nuptse-Lhotse Ridge!

 Altitude: 3,440m